qawemlilo/blog/posts/2015-2-6_resizing-images-in-nodejs-applications.md

-Open app.js in your favourite text editor, remove all the code that we do not need, and included the multer middleware.
+Open app.js in your favourite text editor, remove all the code that we do not need, and include the multer middleware.

     var express = require('express');
     var path = require('path');